 Since starting a subscription box business involves costs, it’s essential to include a financial plan to make sure that you are generating profit.
 The financial plan should contain these components:

 This section is optional, so include it only if there’s crucial supplemental information, for example, charts or pictures.

-As a new subscription box entrepreneur, you’ll definitely find having a business plan helpful.
+The planning phase is one of the most important parts of creating a subscription business.
+As a new subscription box entrepreneur, you’ll definitely find having a business plan helpful when planning how to sell your box.
 It will give you valuable insights into the subscription box industry, your competition, and your buyer personas.
 In addition, you will have a clear understanding of what it takes to kick off and grow a successful subscription box business.
 Last but not least, a good business plan is imperative if your goal is to attract potential investors.